 - Try as hard as you can to stay positive, when they do have accidents, even when Braden still does say “Braden, remember to tell mommy you have to pee in the potty, okay?
 Pee goes in the potty.“

-- Don’t use any devices to “keep” them on the potty, that defeats the purpose of the child learning their cues
+- Don’t use any devices (like an iPad) to “keep” them on the potty, that defeats the purpose of the child learning their cues

 - I found he “got it” when he peed in his little potty – he could literally see his results, whereas when he went in the big potty it’s like he didn’t know he’d done anything, he REALLY liked to empty his pee/poop in the big potty and flush it away